PacktDev/error-custom/README.md

 Extends the JavaScript Error object with custom properties.

 Calls parent constructor to set the error message and adds code, errorCode, manuallyThrown and innerException custom properties.
-Logs the final object using passed function or debug library.
+Logs the final object using passed function, Elastic URL or debug library.

 ## Requirements